-Performance audits aim to inform parliament and the public about how well government programs are delivered and ultimately improve public administration.
-They examine whether taxpayers’ money is spent efficiently, effectively, economically and in accordance with the law.
+Performance audits provide information to the New South Wales Parliament and public about how well government programs and services are delivered.
+Ultimately, they aim to improve public administration.
+Performance audits examine whether programs and services are delivered efficiently, effectively, economically and in accordance with the law.

 The extracts in the box below from published responses to our reports indicate the value the entities we audit attach to our recommendations in improving public administration, and the collaborative approach we adopt.

 Office of Local Government, ‘Shared services in local government‘

 The Office of Local Government welcomes the Audit Office’s observations on strengthening local government performance in shared service delivery . . . in particular, we note and support the report’s recommended practices for councils to efficiently and effectively undertake shared services.

 I welcome the opportunity that the performance audit provides to identify prospects for the EPA to improve its regulatory operations.
 I would like to express my appreciation for the significant work of your audit team and their ongoing commitment to working through this process with my team.

 NSW Treasury, ‘Managing risks in the NSW public sector: risk culture and capability’

 Strong risk culture and capabilities are essential to ensuring risk management is effective throughout an organisation and I welcome the Auditor-General’s focus on such an important area.
 This audit has provided valuable input on how the audited agencies have embedded risk management into their organisational cultures.

 I appreciate the efforts of the NSW Audit Office in conducting performance audit and for your ongoing engagement with NSW Health.

 Parliament is our primary stakeholder and our work supports its role in holding the government to account.
 Our reports are frequently referred to in parliamentary debates and in budget estimates hearings.